maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 instructions will meet but half the need for knowledge of your students; if you are a scientist who hates science, your performance will satisfy but half the needs of your mission.
-The personal unhappiness and failure to achieve results that comes from being a round peg in a square hole is not, by any means, new.

 > Desire, when it stems from the heart and spirit, when it is pure and intense, possesses awesome electromagnetic